 The Court of Appeal has dismissed an attempt by the Badger Trust to quash Defra’s unwillingness to retain an Independent Expert Panel on future badger culls.
 The arguments mirrored those before the judge (summarised in my previous post here), and were dismissed for pretty much the same reasons.

-You may remember a pilot cull in Somerset and Gloucester took place in 2013-14.
-Its target was to remove at least 70% of the badger population.
-By that standard, it failed massively.
-In March 2014, an Independent Expert Panel (IEP) concluded that in terms of effectiveness, shooting badgers removed less than 24.8% in Somerset and less than 37.1% in Gloucestershire.
-As for humaneness, something between 7.4% and 22.8% of badgers shot were still alive after 5 min – so the clean instant death much vaunted prior to the cull was by no means universal.
+The background was the pilot cull in Somerset and Gloucester in 2013-14.
+It sought to remove at least 70% of the badger population in the area.
+The Panel reviewed its results, and concluded that in terms of effectiveness, shooting badgers removed less than 24.8% in Somerset and less than 37.1% in Gloucestershire.
+It decided that in terms of humaneness, something between 7.4% and 22.8% of badgers shot were still alive after 5 min.
+Not quite what had been promised for shooting.